 If applicable, the estimated increase in average daily water use (litres/day).

 When you disconnect a wastewater stub, the connection point must be capped and sealed.

 Drainage plan or site plan showing the location of the wastewater connection to disconnect, and of any that are to remain.

-We recommend you apply at least six weeks ahead of the required work for domestic connections, or 10 weeks for non-domestic connections.
+We recommend you apply at least six weeks ahead of the required work for domestic connections, or 10 weeks for commercial connections.